Parthyapps/JAVA_Most_Important_Question_Answers/README.md

     ✔️ Polymorphism → Retrofit interface allows multiple API functions.
     ✔️ Abstraction → NewsDataSource hides API implementation details.shows only neccessary action.

+# StringBuilder vs StringBuffer in Java
+- Both StringBuilder and StringBuffer are used for mutable (modifiable) sequences of characters, unlike String, which is immutable.

+1️⃣ StringBuffer
+- Thread-safe ✅ (Synchronized methods)
+- Performance: Slower due to synchronization overhead.
+- Usage: Use when multiple threads are modifying the same string.

+2️⃣ StringBuilder
+- ❌ Not thread-safe (No synchronization)
+- Performance: Faster than StringBuffer
+- Usage: Use when working in a single-threaded environment.

 # String Pool

 The String Pool, also known as the String Intern Pool, is a memory optimization technique in Java.
 It stores a single copy of each unique string literal in a special memory area within the Heap.